• Home

 Stencil of grinch face being outlined with candy, with print overlay instructions.

-2. Cut the licorice sticks and lay them out on the stencil drawing—on the mouth, eyes, and nose.
-Place the red M&M’s where the nose is.
+2. Cut the black licorice and lay them out on the stencil over the mouth, eyes, and nose.
+Add the red M&M's for the nose.

-3. Then, fill the eyes with the yellow M&M’s then place one brown in each eye for the pupil.
+3. Then, fill the eyes with the yellow M&M's then place a brown candy in each eye for the pupil.

 Instructions to place the candy for Grinch charcuterie board, with print overlay.

-4. Finally, create a layer of snow at the bottom using the pineapple, cheese chunks, and any remaining chocolate chunks.
+3. Create a layer of snow at the bottom using the popcorn, pineapple, cheese chunks, and any remaining chocolate chunks.

 Equipment

-• A large board—use one specifically made to be a cheese board, or improvise with a baking sheet or wooden cutting board.
+• A large cutting board-you can use a cheese board, baking sheet or wooden cutting board.

 • Small bowls for melting and tossing ingredients together.